-For internal frame sync operation using external clock, the FS timing is the same as that of Tx Data, for example, during the AC97 mode of operation.
+For internal Frame Sync operation using external clock, the FS timing will be same as that of Tx Data, for example, during the AC97 mode of operation.

-3.6.11.4 SSI Receiver Timing with External Clock
+4.3.11.4 SSI Receiver Timing with External Clock

-Figure 51 and Figure 52 show the SSI receiver timing with external clock, and Table 48 lists the timing parameters.
+Figure 51 and Figure 52 show the SSI receiver timing with external clock, and Table 49 lists the timing parameters.